Unlock unlimited scans, all platforms, and scan history.

 FacebookPro only

 KweliAI can only scan posts that are publicly visible without signing in to the platform.
 Private posts, protected accounts, and content behind paywalls cannot be scanned.
+If the post is public and the media is embedded in the post, KweliAI will extract and analyse it automatically from the URL.

 Is KweliAI free?